Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Reversible Watermarking Approach on the Complex Domain

 Without loss of generality, we assume that the original data is an integer: $d_{j,k}\in \mathbb{Z}$, since it is represented on a digital device and can always be mapped to an integer (even if it is a floating-point number). \end{defn}

-\begin{defn} Watermark: $w_k$ is the watermark to be embedded at time $k$ in the fine-grained data $d_{j,k}$.
+\begin{defn}[Watermark] $w_k$ is the watermark to be embedded at time $k$ in the fine-grained data $d_{j,k}$.
 Similarly, we assume $w_k\in \mathbb{Z}$. \end{defn}

-\begin{remark} The only assumption we are making with respect to the watermark $w_k$ is to be an integer.
-Hence, any limitations in a practical deployment (\textit{e.g.}, a given number of bits) would be caused by the implementation details, such as the number of bits used for representing integers in a particular programming language. \remarkend \end{remark}
+\begin{remk} The only assumption we are making with respect to the watermark $w_k$ is to be an integer.
+Hence, any limitations in a practical application (\textit{e.g.}, a given number of bits) would be caused by the implementation details, such as the number of bits used for representing integers in a particular programming language. \remarkend \end{remk}

-\begin{defn} Reversible embedding and blind extraction functions: The embedding process is carried out using an embedding function $E_w$ in the following way:
+\begin{defn}[Reversible embedding and blind extraction functions] The embedding process is carried out using an embedding function $E_w$ in the following way:

 where $K_w$ is a watermarking key required for both the embedding and extraction processes.
 The reversible extraction or recovery function $R_w$ allows recovery of \textbf{both} the original data and the watermark, as follows: